peterlamar/go-examples/db-cache/readme.md

 Cache, typically being in Ram and consisting of a simple key/value query is usually an order of [magnitude faster](https://redis.io/topics/benchmarks) than a database query.
 Your mileage may vary depending on your stack.
 At the risk of offending the internet I'll share antidotal evidence.
 My observations (network trip included) on a recent application had cache results being returned in approx 5-20 miliseconds and Sql database queries typically between 100 miliseconds and 2000 miliseconds.
 However, it is worth mentioning that many of these queries were quite complex so again you will have to benchmark your own app to be certain.

-## Requirements
+### Optional

-Run the following commands to set the environment variables required to run the service
+Postgres connection vars are optional and may be set as follows.
+Make sure any modifications are matched in the postgres dockerfile and connection string.

 ```
 export POSTGRES_HOST=localhost